Updated January 15th, 2016.

 Interning abroad has undeniable benefits.
 Work experience in an international setting stands out on your resume and gives you a definite boost in the job market.
 An internship abroad is also a great way to meet locals, immerse yourself in the culture, and can be an entry point for eventually working abroad.

 As Terry Cumes, managing director of Intrax explains, “international internships provide valuable professional, cultural, linguistic, and social skills that help students succeed in any work environment.”

-You can apply directly to a program that will place you in an internship abroad.
 Some of these programs offer internships in conjunction with a study abroad program, or they offer coursework combined with work experience.
 For example, Boston University’s well-established internship program offers international internships along with classes for academic credit.

-Benefits of using a program:
+Benefits of using a program provider

 Once you are accepted into the program, you will be guaranteed a placement in an internship.
 By making the connections with employers for you, the program providers eliminate the difficult task of reaching out to people on your own.
 They will also frequently help you navigate visa regulations and make an effort to help you get course credit for your internship.